On the Birational Nature of Lifting: Canonical Surface Singularities

 \section{Canonical Surface Singularities}

-In this section we study the relationship between the deformation functor of an isolated canonical singularity and the deformation functor of its minimal resolution.
-This generalizes many of the results of Burns--Wahl \cite[\S1--2]{bw} to positive characteristic, and continues the analysis of Wahl \cite{wahl}.
-Although not the primary focus of this article, we also study $\mu_n$-quotient singularities, that is, singularities which are analytically locally a quotient of $\Aff_k^2$ by $\mu_n$.
-Our study of $\mu_n$-quotient singularities uses results of Lee and Nakayama \cite[\S2]{lee}.
+In this section we study the relationship between the deformation functor of an isolated canonical surface singularity and the deformation functor of its minimal resolution.
+This generalizes many of the results of Burns--Wahl \cite[\S1--2]{bw} to positive characteristic, and supplements the analysis of Wahl \cite{wahl}.

-In \S\ref{subsec:linred}, we introduce the definition of linearly reductive quotient singularities and give a complete characterization of canonical surface singularities which are of this form.
+In \S\ref{subsec:linred}, we introduce the definition of linearly reductive quotient singularities and give a complete characterization of canonical surface singularities that are of this form.
 In \S\ref{subsec:defthy} we turn to the study of deformation functors.